alaiacano/alaiacano.github.io/_posts/2020-11-27-data-eng-tips.markdown

 ```

 The filter node in the Dataflow graph will have your supplied name, and you'd expect that the number of output elements should be about half as much as the input.

+The [Cloud Dataflow docs](https://cloud.google.com/dataflow/docs/guides/using-monitoring-intf) have some more great tips on using the monitoring interface.

 ### Output to Bigquery